-Under FHFA regulations, the FHLBs may pay dividends on their stock only out of previously retained earnings or current net income, and our ability to pay dividends is subject to statutory and regulatory restrictions and is dependent upon our ability to continue to generate net income.
+Under FHFA regulations, the FHLBs may pay dividends on their stock only out of previously retained earnings or current net income, and our ability to pay dividends is subject to statutory and regulatory restrictions and dependent upon our ability to generate net income.
 Further, the level of our dividend payments is restricted by our retained earnings and dividend policy as further described under Retained Earnings and Dividend Policy section on page 66.
-Relatedly, our ability to meet or provide any dividend guidance may be impacted by a change in financial or economic conditions, regulatory and statutory limitations, our retained earnings and dividend policy, and any other relevant factors.
+Relatedly, our ability to meet or provide any dividend guidance may be impacted by a change in financial or economic conditions, regulatory and statutory limitations, and any other relevant factors.
 As a result of these factors, we may be unable to pay dividends, unable maintain a higher dividend on Class B1 activity stock, unable to meet or provide any dividend guidance, or the level of dividends could be significantly reduced.